Digimortal (album): Touring and promotion

 A limited edition digipak version of the album was released simultaneously with the standard version, with four extra tracks.
 Fear Factory performed on the 2001 SnoCore Tour early that year.
 Frontman Burton C. Bell noted the album concept as "circuitry is creating a new image of man" and related this as "perfect for the first tour of the millennium".
 The band was also scheduled to support Papa Roach on their Raid The Nation Tour in spring but the headliners had to cancel due to an injury.
 Fear Factory instead performed smaller venues close to the originally planned tour's schedule.

 In the fall of 2001, the band co-headlined with Machine Head alongside ill Niño and Chimaira on the Roadrunner Road Rage Tour.
 Fear Factory departed for two shows to perform on the Cypress Hill Smoke Out tour featuring the likes of Deftones, Busta Rhymes, and Method Man.
 The October 6 date would have an extended lineup featuring all the bands from the Roadrunner Rage Tour.

 Digimortal featured the single "Linchpin" which gained substantial radio play and had a music video.
-A portion of "Invisible Wounds (Dark Bodies)", was featured during the credits of Resident Evil as well as a mix on the soundtrack.
+A portion of "Invisible Wounds (Dark Bodies)", was featured during the credits of Resident Evil, as well as a mix on its soundtrack.